myvictorlife/confitec-crud-monorepo/README.md

     $ @ngrx/entity // Entity State adapter for managing record collections.
     $ @ngx-translate // Text Translations
     $ @angular/material // Material Design components for Angular
-    $ @angular/flex-layout // Angular Flex Layout provides a sophisticated layout API using Flexbox CSS + mediaQuery.
     $ rxjs // RxJS is a library for reactive programming using Observables
     $ jest // Unit Tests
     $ Spectator // Spectator helps you get rid of all the boilerplate grunt work, leaving you with readable, sleek and streamlined unit tests.
-    $ Prettier // Prettier is an opinionated code formatter that helps us beautify code in a standardized way every time we save the code.

 ## CI/CD